ci-compass/cicf/week04-git-and-coding-standards/README.md

 The `id_ed25519.pub` file is the public key.
 You share the public key with others and then they can use it to verify who you are since this VM is the only place with the corresponding private key.

-Lets add the public key to your GitHub account.
+Let's add the public key to your GitHub account.
 Open Firefox in the VM and sign in to GitHub.
 Once in, go to the menu in the upper right (your profile picture) and choose "Settings".
 Then choose "SSH and GPG keys" from the left-hand side.